llvm/llvm-project/flang/docs/Extensions.md

   `INDEX` include an optional `BACK=` argument, but it doesn't actually work.

+* Allocatable components of array and structure constructors are deallocated after use without calling final subroutines.
+  The standard does not specify when and how deallocation of array and structure constructors allocatable components should happen.
+All compilers free the memory after use, but the behavior when the allocatable component is a derived type with finalization differ, especially when dealing with nested array and structure constructors expressions.
+Some compilers call final routine for the allocatable components of each constructor sub-expressions, some call it only for the allocatable component of the top level constructor, and some only deallocate the memory.
+Deallocating only the memory offers the most flexibility when lowering such expressions, and it is not clear finalization is desirable in such context (Fortran interop 1.6.2 in F2018 standards require array and structure constructors not to be finalized, so it also makes sense not to finalize their allocatable components when releasing their storage).

 ## De Facto Standard Features

 * `EXTENDS_TYPE_OF()` returns `.TRUE.` if both of its arguments have the